santiblanko/santiblanko/README.md

 - **Contentful:** Experienced in using Contentful as a headless CMS.

+## Project Management

+- **Scrum:** Experienced in Scrum agile methodology for project management.

+- **Jira:** Proficient in using Jira for issue tracking and project management.

+- **Trello:** Skilled in Trello for visual project management and task tracking.

+- **Notion:** Proficient in Notion for collaborative note-taking and project organization.

 I am passionate about learning and staying up-to-date with the latest technologies.
 Feel free to reach out if you have any questions or interesting projects in mind.

 Thank you for visiting my GitHub profile!